ArhanChaudhary/qter/media/paper/paper.typ

 ```janet
 if equals <register1> <register2> using <register3> <{}> [else <{}>]
 ```
 Execute the code block if the first two registers are equal, while passing in a third register to use as bookkeeping that will be set to zero.
 Otherwise executes the `else` block if supplied.
 All three registers must have equal order.
 This is validated at compile-time.
+The equality check is implemented by decrementing both registers until one of them is zero, so the bookkeeping register is used to save the amount of times decremented.

 ```janet
 if not-equals <register1> <register2> using <register3> <{}> [else <{}>]
 ```
 Execute the code block if the first two registers are _not_ equal, while passing in a third register to use as bookkeeping that will be set to zero.
 Otherwise executes the `else` block if supplied.
 All three registers must have equal order.
 This is validated at compile-time.
+The equality check is implemented identically to `if equals ... using ...`.

 ```janet
 loop <{}>